emsnyder/leadingarm/sightlines/HE0226-4110/vf_9/README.md

 ```
 0 - MW
 1 - Stream 1
-2 - Stream 2 (very small and uncertain)
+2 - Stream 2
-3 - Stream 3 (very small and uncertain)
+3 - Stream 3
 4 - Stream 4 (very small and uncertain)
 ```
-Continuum is a bit wonky on the right side.
+Use the '_new' fits.

 Si III 1206 using 4 components:
 ```